The Most Common Car Accident Injuries in Texas

 Traumatic brain injuries

-While some traumatic brain injuries can be mild, with temporary effects such as confusion, loss of consciousness, or nausea, traumatic brain injuries can also be severe, leading to long-lasting symptoms including decreased cognitive function, severe headaches, difficulty sleeping, and more.
-Many victims of severe traumatic brain injuries experience substantial changes in their life, including a lost ability to work, prolonged pain and anguish, the need for long-term care, and more — all of which could require additional compensation to adequately address.
+Traumatic brain injuries occur when your head crashes against a hard surface or as a result of a sudden jolt.
+While some traumatic brain injuries can be mild — with temporary effects such as confusion, loss of consciousness, or nausea — traumatic brain injuries can also be severe, leading to long-lasting symptoms including decreased cognitive function, severe headaches, difficulty sleeping, and more.

+Many victims of severe traumatic brain injuries experience substantial changes in their lives, including a lost ability to work, prolonged pain and anguish, the need for long-term care, and more — all of which could require additional compensation to adequately address.
 Reducing the damage of a traumatic brain injury requires a quick response.
 Check out our article on what to do when you get in a car accident so that you can be prepared.

-Soft tissue injury
+Soft tissue injuries

 One of the true dangers of soft tissue injuries from getting hit by a car is that people often fail to realize the extent of these injuries at the time.
 Someone may get in an accident and think they’ve only sustained minor car accident injuries only to begin experiencing more severe symptoms like muscle spasms, cramping, weakness, and pain.